 This is a bit more strategic but really is helpful in setting your school apart.
 This is also the type of content that will be shared the most.
 Have your teachers create content that is specific to their area of expertise that can be used in social media.
 For example:

-Improving a school’s social media does take some work.
+Using social media to promote schools take some work.
 But if you leverage all the resources around you to create content and schedule it through the year, a lot of it just goes on autopilot.
-If you would like more guidance on your school’s social media Bright Minds Marketing is happy to help!
-To learn more about how we can help, click here → Custom Training Programs.
+If you would like to talk more about how to promote a school on social media, Bright Minds Marketing is happy to help!